itsfarhanabidi/TESTUBE.ai/WebApp/README.md

    - The module will perform real time data analysis and generates a pdf titled **NATIONAL TUBERCULOSIS REPORT**.

 10) Drug Administration and Control:
+   - A Page which helps with effective Patient Tracking.
+   - The Chemist/Druggist will update the purchase status of the TB drugs prescribed by the doctor when the patient has purchased them